 In his professional career Mr. Galimidi has handled a wide array of both complex litigation and transactional matters.
-In addition to acting as general counsel for a number of national and international enterprises, Mr. Galimidi also advises clients regarding domestic and foreign real estate transactions and has successfully represented both corporate clients and private individuals in all phases of litigation before State, Federal Courts as well as city and county commissions.
-When necessary Mr. Galimidi assists clients with internal or external media and crisis management teams.
+In addition to acting as general counsel for a number of national and international enterprises, Mr. Galimidi also advises clients regarding domestic and foreign real estate transactions and has successfully represented both corporate clients and private individuals in all phases of litigation before State, Federal Courts.
+When necessary Mr. Galimidi assists clients with internal or external media/crisis management teams.

 Awards, Recognitions & Membership

 Travelers Insurance Company, as Subrogee of G. Robert Toney & Associates, Inc. d/b/a National Liquidators and Maritech Services, Inc., v.
 Commercial Cool –Temp Corp.
 Case No. 11-61748-CIV-DIMITROULEAS/SNOW

 Lead Trial Counsel in Federal Maritime action brought by Plaintiff Subrogee alleging several causes of action against commercial subcontractor for the loss of a vessel entrusted to the Subrogor by the United States Marshals Service.
 Final Judgment found in favor of the Defendant, Commercial Cool-Temp Corp., with separate Order awarding attorneys’ fees in favor of Defendant and against Plaintiff as sanctions for Plaintiff’s discovery violations.

 Great Lakes Reinsurance (UK) PLC v.
 Sunset Harbour Marina, Inc., et al., Case No. 1:10-cv-24469-KAM